signalfx/puppet_install_collectd/README.md

 ### What install_collectd affects

-The install_collectd module only installs the latest version of collectd on your system.
+The install_collectd module only installs SignalFx's latest build of collectd on your system.
 SignalFx provides additional modules to configure collectd plugins and send metrics to SignalFx.
 See [Module Description](#module-description).

 ## Usage